sjas/assessing-mininet/README.md

 After the installation/setup of a Mininet VM, clone this repository to the mininet user's /home (usually /home/mininet on the pre-installed VM, as of Mininet 2.0.0) and name it 'ktr'.
 Install D-ITG (here 2.8.0 was used, version 2.8.1 is available by now at least.). **D-ITG** and **ktr** must reside in the homefolder, if you do not set the path's differently.

-For easier handling create symlinks like
+For easier handling symlinks like

     $ ln -s /home/mininet/ktr/parser/topologies/Crosstraffic-Benchmark-without-node-4.py simple-topo
     $ ln -s /home/mininet/ktr/parser/topologies/Crosstraffic-Benchmark.py meshed-topo